 Cover and let it rise again!

 Rolls should be much bigger and touching after an hour.
-Kinda like this!
+Kinda like the picture on the right below!

-Bring rolls into the oven to bake for 20 minutes at 350℉.
+Bring rolls into preheated oven to bake for 20 minutes at 350℉.

-When dinner rolls are done, it should be golden brown and slightly crusty on top, yet soft inside and easily pulled apart.
+When dinner rolls are done baking, they should be golden brown and slightly crusty on top, yet soft inside and easily pulled apart.

 Pro tip: if you are a honey butter lover, simply make more!
 Because when it comes to these Honey Butter Rolls, the more honey butter, the tastier!